cokelaer/damona/doc/dev.rst

     damona zenodo-upload SOFTWARE_1.0.0.img --mode zenodo

-It creates a registry.yaml file with the metadata ready to commit and push
+This command uploads the image on Zenodo with all correct metadata already pre-filled for you.
+It also creates a registry.yaml file with the metadata ready to commit and push. **edit the registry file to add a binaries section if neeeded**.

 Case 2: the recipe exists already